Jain meditation: Terāpanth prekṣā-dhyāna

-A few important contemplation themes are - Impermanence, Solitariness, and Vulnerability.
+Contemplation (anupreksa) themes are impermanence, solitariness, and vulnerability.
 Regular practice is believed to strengthen the immune system and build up stamina to resist against aging, pollution, viruses, diseases.
 Meditation practice is an important part of the daily lives of the religion's monks.

-Mahāprajña also taught subsidiary limbs to prekṣā-dhyāna which would help support the meditations in a holistic manner, these are Prekṣā-yoga (posture and breathing control) and Prekṣā-cikitsā (therapy).
+Mahāprajña also taught subsidiary limbs to prekṣā-dhyāna, which would help support the meditations in a holistic manner, these are Prekṣā-yoga (posture and breathing control) and Prekṣā-cikitsā (therapy).
 Mantras such as Arham are also used in this system.